sashetophizika/compal.nvim/README.md

 ## Configuration
 ### Language Configuration
-The configuration for each language is a table of the form
+The configuration for each language is a table of the form:

 ```lua
 filetype = {